 Introduction

-Have you ever been in a situation where your car’s airbags deployed after an accident, and you didn’t know what to do next?
-You are not alone.
-Many car owners have this question and don’t know what to do.
+Have you ever had your car’s airbags deploy after an accident and felt unsure about what to do next?
+You’re not alone—many car owners face the same question.
 You might wonder if your car still holds any value or if it’s now just scrap metal waiting to be sent off.

 The good news is you can still sell a car with deployed airbags.
 Yes, it’s possible, and there are smart ways to do it.
 You need to explore your options, understand what buyers might pay, and know how to handle the legal aspects.

-This blog will walk you through everything you need to know about the car with deployed airbags.
+This blog will walk you through everything you need to know about selling a car with deployed airbags.
 Whether you plan to sell it privately, trade it in, or send it to a junkyard, you will get clear, simple answers here.
 Let’s make this decision easier for you.

 Can You Sell a Car with Deployed Airbags in Canada?